How to Merge Photos into an Astrophotography Mosaic

 However, as you’ll soon see, this larger project turned out to be quite difficult and took a lot of time.
 We’ll come back to this in a short while.

-Suffice it to say that merging photos in Photoshop is not that easy and requires some practice to get right.
+Suffice it to say that merging photos in Photoshop is not that easy1 and requires some practice to get right.
 Obviously, the more separate images you need to combine, the more difficult it becomes to create the final image.
+Also, it takes longer to image multiple panels.

 Design is not about what you see, it’s about what you make others see.